 All Directors and members of the Board’s Committees have the right, in connection with their duties and responsibilities, to seek independent professional advice at the Company’s expense.
 Prior written approval from the Chair is required, but such approval will not be unreasonably withheld.

 The Board has established Committees to assist in the execution of its duties and to allow detailed consideration of complex issues.
-The current Committees of the Board are the Audit and Remuneration Committees.
-The Audit Committee is comprised entirely of Non-executive Directors whereas the Remuneration Committee has a majority of Non-executives.
+The current Committees of the Board are the Audit Committee and the Remuneration Committee.
+The Audit Committee and Remuneration Committee are both comprised entirely of Non-executive Directors, are Chaired by Independent Directors and comprise of a majority of Independent Directors.
 The Committee structure and membership is reviewed on an annual basis.

 Each Committee has its own written Charter setting out its role and responsibilities and that of its members, its composition, structure, membership requirements and the manner in which the Committee is to operate.
 Both of these Charters are reviewed on an annual basis and are available on the Company’s website.
 All matters determined by the Committees are submitted to the full Board as recommendations for Board decisions.